 Due to its location, the Township is an attractive place to locate for many working in the Greater Toronto Area.
-New residents are attracted not only to the nearby employment opportunities, but also the rural lifestyle.
+New residents are attracted not only to the nearby employment opportunities, but also the rural lifestyle and outdoor recreation options.
 New residents also tend to bring higher expectations for urban quality services, creating a variety of challenges and opportunities for the Township.